 The below are excerpts taken from the International Football Association Board (IFAB) Laws of the Game.
-For full details, please review the "IFAB Laws of Game 2020/21".
+For full details, please review the latest version of the "IFAB Laws of Game."

 Field measurements must comply with the international match standards as per the IFAB Laws of the Game.